Resources for Families & Students

 Requesting a Waiver

 Parents and Guardians have the right to request a waiver from Sheltered English Immersion.
-Students who opt out of ELL programs are placed in General Education classrooms
+Students who opt out of MLE programs are placed in General Education classrooms

 For Elementary Students Requesting a Waiver: The Elementary school principal reviews waiver requests.
 If more than twenty (20) requests are approved, a bilingual program will be instated.